brampitoyo/sample-marketplace-app/marketplace/listing-locales/README.md

 ## Add, remove, and set a default locale

-* To add a new locale, create a new `.md` file that has the locale code as a name (see Appendix for a list of valid locales); an English locale would be named `en.md`
+* To add a new locale, create a new `.md` file that has the locale code as a name (see Appendix for a list of valid locales); an American English locale would be named `en-us.md`
 * You must set one locale as a default; to do this, give the file name a `-default` suffix; a Japanese default locale would have the file name `ja-default.md`.

 ## Editing app listing inside each locale